BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression

 All factorizable layers are considered for compression.
 For the CNNs, this includes all their convolutional layers (including shortcuts) and the linear layers present in the classifier.
 For the vision transformers, this includes the initial convolutional layer, as well as the linear layers inside attention blocks and MLPs.
 For the attention blocks, we factorize the merged Q-K-V matrix (implemented in $\mathsf{timm}$ as a single linear layer).

-\paragraph{Dataset processing.} Following standard inference practice, we first resize images to $256\times256$ and then center-crop to $224\times224$.
-We then normalize them as usual.
-We do this for both the calibration dataset and the test dataset.
+\paragraph{Dataset processing.} Following standard inference practices, we first resize images to $248\!\times\!248$ for vision transformers (using bicubic interpolation) and to $256\!\times\!256$ (using bilinear interpolation) for the remaining models, and then center-crop them to $224\!\times\!224$.
+We then normalize them following the standard procedure.
+In particular, we use the default ImageNet-1K mean and standard deviations for all models except for the ViT-B/16, for which we follow the conventions of $\mathsf{timm}$ and use 0.5 as the mean and standard deviation for all channels.
+We do this for both the calibration dataset and the validation dataset.